 - 1. Go to the Appliance Manager page (System > Settings > Appliances). - 2.
 Find the appliance for which you want to define a proxy server.
 Click its toolbox icon ((=)). - 3.
-When prompted to enter your username and password, log in as the "em7admin" user with either the default password of em7admin or the password you configured. - 4.
-After logging in, the main Configuration Utility page appears:
+When prompted to enter your username and password, log in as the "em7admin" user with the appropriate password. - 4.
+After logging in, the main Configuration Utility page appears. - 5.
+Click the [Device Settings] button.
+The Settings page appears. - 6.
+Enter values in the following fields: